sshyran/owntracks-gw/manual/story.md

 for the _Internet of Things_, to power communications between Greenwich devices on vehicles and your MQTT server, because of its flexibility as a _publish/subscribe_ system, the low protocol overhead it requires, and its resilience to bad networks.
 (See the [section on MQTT](#mqttintro).)
-Even so, you can remotely configure and query a Greenwich via SMS if you need to.
+(Even so, you can remotely configure and query a Greenwich via SMS if you need to.)

+A very important aspect of Greenwich OwnTracks is our use of secure TLS (formerly SSL) for ensuring encrypted connections between the devices and your private infrastructure.

 Greenwich devices thus utilize MQTT for communications with your infrastructure.
 This communication is bi-directional: Greenwich devices talk to your server, and